Welcome to Riseup email help.

 - Unless you use the Mailvelope browser plugin, or your own OpenPGP solution, our e-mail system is not end-to-end encrypted or client-encrypted.
 We are working on a comprehensive solution to this problem and hope to have it available soon.

-- Riseup does not have backups of your email.
+- Riseup does not have backups of all old messages.
 It is your responsibility to ensure that your data is safe!

-- Riseup is not a bullet-proof hoster, in fact the Internet in general is very insecure.
+- Nothing online is 100% secure.
 If you have something very sensitive to say, do it offline.

 - There is no way to provide a magical technical solution that will solve everyone’s problems in all the different possible contexts and struggles.
 Never forget that it is a mistake to try and solve social problems with technical solutions.

-The riseup.net email service takes a lot of time and money to keep running, and is funded entirely by small donations from its users.
+The Riseup email service takes a lot of time and money to keep running, and is funded entirely by small donations from its users.
 Please do your part and contribute today.

 - How do I change my password?